-Iodine deficiencies can be very dangerous and because of that, some people have wondered if it is wise to take iodine supplements and what side effects come with those supplements.
+Iodine deficiencies can be very dangerous and because of that, some people have wondered if it is wise to take iodine supplements and what iodine side effects come with taking the supplement.
 Iodine is an element that the body needs but cannot make on its own.
 The food we eat has small amounts of Iodine, though more recently it has been added during the processing of food.
 There is, for example, a type of salt that is processed with more iodine that is available to those who would like it.

 As far as the question about Iodine supplements goes, yes, they can be taken to prevent the side effects of iodine deficiency, like; breast cancer, eye disease, stroke, diabetes, and heart disease.

 Iodine can also be used to prevent radiation side effects.
 However, Iodine is only to be used for radiation emergencies.
 For radiation emergencies the Potassium iodide tablets are to be taken by mouth, these tablets are not to be used as a way to prevent radiation sickness in advance.

 Iodine can also be used as a water purifier.

 Iodine is safe for many people when taken by mouth at the amounts prescribed, it can help prevent the effects of Iodine deficiency.
 However, it can also cause side effects in some people.

 - Diarrhea, metallic taste

 For those who are more sensitive, side effects of iodine can include:

 - Severe bleeding

 - Joint pain